OUR PILOT COURSE FOR DATA SCIENTISTS

 We are creating an open curriculum to be adopted by the European training institutions.

-In order to refine the contents of this training path we developed a Pilot Course of about 150 hours dedicated to different kind of participants.
+In order to refine the contents of this training path we developed a Pilot Course of about 150 hours dedicated to different kinds of participants.

 The Pilot Course for Data Scientist, designed as result of the huge research activities of the Da.Re.
-Project, is shaped as a MOOC(Massive Open Online Course, lasting for 80 hours) and in part (70 hours) of face-to-face learning and practical experience organized in Italy.
+Project, is shaped as a MOOC (Massive Open Online Course, lasting for 80 hours) and in part (70 hours) as a face-to-face learning and practical experience organized in Italy.

 The Pilot Course Concept

 Our research identified a gap in the provision of data science education that is not satisfied by the universities or boot camps, namely for what we have called the bridge person, someone who combines knowledge of an organisation’s business with sufficient knowledge and understanding of data science to ‘bridge’ between nontechnical people in the business with highly skilled data scientists able to add value to the business.

 We believe that the roles of the Bridge Person and Chief Data Analytics Officer identified by the Da.Re. project can make a significant impact to improving the application of data science to European businesses and organisations.

 Our solution is to enable a proper additional education in the data science domain for:

 - Employees from business who have expert knowledge about business and know little about data science.
 Career path: they can become Chief Data Analytics Officer (or similar) in the company (after a while)